‘Knives Out’ caps off a year full of genre movies about class struggle

 Class struggle is timeless

 While the political bickering in Knives Out should feel au courant, the struggle the film illustrates is timeless.
 In order for the Thrombey family to maintain its extravagant wealth, its members seek to deny the fortune coming to the working-class immigrant who stands to inherit it.
 Just as in real life, the 1% has a vested interest in maintaining the status quo at all costs—along with the resources to stack the deck.
 But there are lots of ways of showing that entrenched wealth is much easier to maintain than it is for blue-collar workers just to survive.
-In Joker, social services lose the funding to medicate and provide therapy for destitute, disturbed Arthur Fleck (Joaquin Phoenix) while the industrialist Wayne family thrives in its gated compound.
-Like the wealthy Park family in Parasite, who are conned into hiring a family of poor impostors to work in their home, the Waynes aren’t painted as villains, just aloof and contemptuous of the hordes hurting beneath them.
+In Joker, social services lose the funding to medicate and provide therapy for destitute, disturbed Arthur Fleck (Joaquin Phoenix), while the industrialist Thomas Wayne (Bruce’s dad) thrives in his gated compound.
+Like the wealthy Park family in Parasite, who are conned into hiring a family of poor impostors to work in their home, Wayne isn’t painted as a villain, just aloof and contemptuous of the hordes hurting beneath him.
 Neither seems to have any concerns over the fact that what’s hurting those hordes is what enables them to maintain their station.

 In Us, Jordan Peele literalizes the divide, giving each American a subterranean doppelganger they unwittingly control.
 The “tethered” souls underground have no choice but to attempt to mimic whatever their topside counterparts are doing, often to their detriment.
-All that seems to separate one from the other, as far as the viewer understands, is which side of the ground they happened to be born on.
+All that seems to separate one from the other, as far as the viewer understands, is which side of the ground they happen to have been born on.

 As Peele said in an interview with Slash Film earlier this year, “The idea that part of having privilege, especially in this country, seems to be that we don’t consider it unearned.
 We have this legacy culture where we don’t acknowledge the people who have and do suffer for us to have the things that we take for granted.
 I think when you look in this movie in terms of nationality, which is certainly my jumping off point, or class, or race, or haves/have-nots, however you look at this movie, the common factor to me is that the haves feel like we deserve.
 And we confuse the idea of privilege and deserving.”